 Other problems like electrical, interior, and fuel problems were minor and nothing to be too concerned about.
 If you are in the market for a used 2016-2017 Tacoma, you’ll do well to inform yourself on what specific issues they had and what to look out for before committing to a purchase.

 So let’s break down the problems and do a deeper dive into what these issues all entailed.

 3rd Gen Tacoma Problems

-The 2016 and 2017 Tacoma years where not their best years and they unfortunately suffered from a wide array of issues ranging from:
+The 2016 and 2017 Tacoma years were not their best years and they, unfortunately, suffered from a wide array of issues ranging from:

 - Body/ Paint